 Some also follow a Jagran (night vigil) on Kojagiri Purnima or Sharad Purnima, believing Maa Lakshmi will visit their home in the night and will bless them with prosperity.
 Through the night, devotees sing Artis, Bhajans, and Praises of the goddess.

-Kojagiri Purnima this year falls on 30th October 2020, Friday.
+Kojagiri Purnima this year falls on the 28th of October 2023, Saturday.

 Kojagari Lakshmi Puja Vidhi and Other Rituals: